1-888-303-7245 (PAIL)

 Resources for Families

 PAIL Network creates booklets and handouts that may provide additional information about the unique grief and care needs that often accompany pregnancy and infant loss.
-Booklets are free to families, and you can request a printed copy by emailing us at pailnetwork@sunnybrook.ca
+All of our resources are free to families, and you can request a printed copy by emailing us at pailnetwork@sunnybrook.ca or by completing the resource order form below.

-If you feel like you need support, don’t hesitate to connect with us.
+If you feel like you need peer support, you can complete a Request for Support.
 We are here to listen and help.

 Distress & Crisis Supports